 Identification To 0.5 g of pulverized Artemisia Capillaris Flower add 10 mL of methanol, shake for 3 minutes, filter, and use the filtrate as the sample solution.
 Perform the test with the sample solution as directed under Thin-layer Chromatography $\langle 2.03 \rangle$.
 Spot 5 μ L of the sample solution on a plate of silica gel for thin-layer chromatography.
 Develop the plate with a mixture of acetone and n-hexane (1:1) to a distance of about 10 cm, and air-dry the plate.
-Examine under ultraviolet light (main wavelength: 365 nm): a principal spot with a blue fluorescence appears at an Rf value of about 0.5.
+Examine under ultraviolet light (main wavelength: 365 nm): a principal spot with a blue fluorescence appears at the Rf value of about 0.5.

-Purity Stem-When perform the test of foreign matter <5.01>, Artemisia Capillaris Flower does not contain any stem more than 2 mm in diameter.
+Purity Stem-Artemisia Capillaris Flower does not contain any stem less than 2 mm in diameter.